Charles Lee (general): Lee's battle

-General Lee regarded John Skey Eustace as his adopted son and declared him as his heir, but the handsome Eustace decided to desert the unpredictable Lee.
+General Lee regarded John Skey Eustace as his adopted son and declared him as his heir, but Eustace decided to desert the unpredictable Lee.

 Court martial

 Even before the day was out, Lee was cast in the role of villain, and his vilification became an integral part of after-battle reports written by Washington's officers.
 Lee continued in his post as second-in-command immediately after the battle, and it is likely that the issue would have simply subsided if he had let it go.
-On June 30, after protesting his innocence to all who would listen, Lee wrote an insolent letter to Washington in which he blamed "dirty earwigs" for turning Washington against him, claimed his decision to retreat had saved the day and pronounced Washington to be "guilty of an act of cruel injustice" towards him.
+On 30 June, after protesting his innocence to all who would listen, Lee wrote an insolent letter to Washington in which he blamed "dirty earwigs" for turning Washington against him, claimed his decision to retreat had saved the day, and pronounced Washington to be "guilty of an act of cruel injustice" towards him.
 Instead of the apology Lee was tactlessly seeking, Washington replied that the tone of Lee's letter was "highly improper" and that he would initiate an official inquiry into Lee's conduct.
 Lee's response demanding a court martial was again insolent, and Washington ordered his arrest and set about obliging him.

-The court convened on July 4, 1778, and three charges were laid before Lee: disobeying orders in not attacking on the morning of the battle, contrary to "repeated instructions"; conducting an "unnecessary, disorderly, and shameful retreat"; and disrespect towards the commander-in-chief.
-The trial concluded on August 12, 1778, and the accusations and counter-accusations continued to fly until the verdict was confirmed by Congress on December 5, 1778.
-Lee's defense was articulate but fatally flawed by his efforts to turn it into a personal contest between himself and Washington.
-He denigrated the commander-in-chief's role in the battle, calling Washington's official account "from beginning to end a most abominable damn'd lie", and disingenuously cast his own decision to retreat as a "masterful manoeuvre" designed to lure the British onto the main body.
+The court convened on 4 July 1778, and three charges were laid before Lee: disobeying orders in not attacking on the morning of the battle, contrary to "repeated instructions;" conducting an "unnecessary, disorderly, and shameful retreat;" and disrespect towards the commander-in-chief.
+The trial concluded on 12 August 1778, and the accusations and counter-accusations continued to fly until the verdict was confirmed by Congress on 5 December 1778.
+Lee's defense was articulate but fatally flawed by his efforts to turn it into a personality contest between himself and Washington.
+He denigrated the commander-in-chief's role in the battle, calling Washington's official account "from beginning to end a most abominable, damn'd lie," and disingenuously cast his own decision to retreat as a "masterful maneuver" designed to lure the British onto the main body.
 Washington remained aloof from the controversy, but his allies portrayed Lee as a traitor who had allowed the British to escape and linked him to the previous winter's alleged conspiracy against Washington.